We love residences with style – The Bulgari Hotel in Milano

 Later on we had an excellent little sea bass with a cube of fried polenta.

-Cheeses were all from Italy and in very good condition.
-An orange soufflé was technically good and served with passion fruit coulis.
+Followed by an orange soufflé which was technically good and served with passion fruit coulis.

-This is proper 3 star cooking.
 Yummy and just perfect.

 Living in style.